Yijia-Z/carpool4gators/Sprint2.md

 The front end accomplishes the following:
 Haoyuan Xu:
-- A cloud server that can be accessed publicly http://44.202.75.134:3000/
 - A registration interface that can check if the input is legitimate
 - A navigation bar that can jump to different URLs
 - Homepage
+- Navbar component unit test
-- The unit tests covers the Navbar & SignUp component
+- SignUp component unit test

 Yijia Zhao: